SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 22. - Call for Charge [UB]

 You may use your bonus action to call for a charge.
-When you do, until the start of your next turn, you and your allies speed increase by 15 ft, and each one have advantage on their first attack roll.
+When you do, until the start of your next turn, you and your allies speed increase by 15ft, and each one have advantage on their first attack roll.
 You can use this power a number of times per long rest equal to your Charisma modifier.

 # 23. - *Charger* © [UB]